jemi2k/ai-trader/README.md

 Requirements
 To run the project, ensure you have the following dependencies installed:

-Python 3.6.2: Download
+Python ^3.8.0:
-Django: Install
+Django:
-Numpy: Install
+Numpy:
-TensorFlow: Install
+TensorFlow:
 Keras:
 Seaborn:
-Yahoo Finance: Install
+Yahoo Finance:
-Pandas: Install
+Pandas:
-Matplotlib: Install
+Matplotlib:

 Usage
 Starting the Server